enric1994/face_recognition_docker_gpu/README.md

 GPU-Ready implementation of the famous Python package: face_recognition

 Stop losing time installing CUDA or Dlib!
+Docker will do it for you

 ## Requirements
 1. GPU supporting CUDA 8 ( driver version >= 367.4x)